onkar0127/WhiteBoard-using-tkinter/README.md

 ## Usage

 1. Run the `whiteBoard.py` script to launch the application.
-2. Use the toolbar at the top to select the drawing tool (pen or eraser), adjust the brush size, and choose the color.
+2. Use the toolbar at the bottom to select the drawing tool (pen or eraser), adjust the brush size, and choose the color.
 3. Click and drag the mouse on the canvas to draw or erase.
 4. Click the "Save" button to save the drawing as a PNG file.
 5. Click the "Clear" button to start a new drawing.

-## API
+## functions

 The `WhiteboardApp` class provides the following methods: